mr-mixas/Struct-Path.pm/README.md

 Path is a list of 'steps', each represents nested level in structure.

-Arrayref as a step stands for ARRAY in structure and must contain desired indexes or be empty (means "all items").
+Arrayref as a step stands for ARRAY in the structure and must contain desired indexes or be empty (means "all items").
 Sequence for indexes is important and defines result sequence.

-Hashref represents HASH in the structure and may contain keys `keys`, `regs` or be empty. `keys` may contain list of desired keys, `regs` must contain list of regular expressions.
+Hashref represent HASH in the structure and may contain keys `keys`, `regs` or be empty. `keys` may contain list of desired keys, `regs` must contain list of regular expressions.
 Empty hash or empty list for `keys` means all keys.
 Sequence in `keys` and `regs` lists defines result sequence. `keys` have higher priority than `regs`.

 Sample: